 Does this mean design should be compromised for the sake of sustainability?
 The answer is no for a lot of obvious reasons.
 However, the point is that if designers are decision makers, they should be informed as much as possible regarding the effects of the decisions they make.
 Education and consultation with knowledgeable partners will be the key to making sustainable design choices.
 (1)

 Sustainable Methods for Color Inspirations

-Inspiration for color comes from many sources: runway shows, traveling globally, nature, current events, street fashion, shopping trips (garments and accessories), and trend services.
+The inspiration for color comes from many sources: runway shows, traveling globally, nature, current events, street fashion, shopping trips (garments and accessories), and trend services.
 These are very common methods that are repeatable from season to season.
-However, how would one take into account the demands from people, planet and profit of each of these inspiration sources?
+However, how would one take into account the demands of people, planet, and profit of each of these inspiration sources?
 Fortunately, today, we have information at our fingertips through the use of the internet, which allows us access to incredible amounts of information in minutes.
-This allows us to save time (reduce travel and carbon emissions), reduce costs (travel) and improve our social awareness through gaining quick access to many different cultures.
+This allows us to save time (reduce travel and carbon emissions), reduce costs (travel) and improve our social awareness by gaining quick access to many different cultures.